scottfalbo/reading-notes/prog-with-java.md

 **Intro and Scripts**
 + Access content:  JavaScript can access any element, attribute, or text from an HTML page.
 + Modify content: Add elements, attributes and text, or remove them.
-+ Program rules: Speciy steps for the browser to follow which allows to access or change the contents of a page.
++ Program rules: Specify steps for the browser to follow which allows to access or change the contents of a page.
-+ React to events: Specify that a script should run when an event occurs like a buttom is pressed.
++ React to events: Specify that a script should run when an event occurs like a button is pressed.

->Scripts are made up of isntrcution a computer can follow step by step.
+>Scripts are made up of instructions a computer can follow step by step.
 A browser may use different parts of the script depending on how the user interacts with the web page.
-Scriputs can run different sections of the code in responcse to the situation around them.
+Scripts can run different sections of the code in response to the situation around them.

 + Start with the big picture
     + Define the goal